Warning – This page contains graphic photos of wounds and skull fractures.

 Above: This 1:1 overlay shows how the piece of fractured bone fits the neck of the hammer.
 [Please take note that the piece of bone in the yellow square has been rotated slightly clockwise by us.
 It is clear that this bone fragment broke loose from the skull and could well have moved during the blow or during the defleshing process.
 The idea was to show how well it fits the neck of the hammer while the shaft fits on the crack in the skull.
 The eventual position is evident in the photo above this image – in the yellow block to the right.]

 Let us briefly look at the wounds on Inge’s hand.

-While the skin wounds’ exact sizes may be disputable, we have an aspect ratio between the linear fractures and a hole in the skull which correlate perfectly with the aspect ratio of the suspect hammer’s two sides.
-Statistically this rules out any other object or two other objects, or at the very least makes it highly improbable.
+While the skin wounds’ exact sizes may be disputable, we have an aspect ratio between the linear fractures and a hole in the skull which correlates perfectly with the aspect ratio of the suspect hammer’s two sides.
+Statistically, this rules out any other object or two other objects, or at the very least makes it highly improbable.

 In terms of skin wounds and skull fractures and features we have demonstrable and irrefutable evidence that both sides of the hammer can be reconciled with the headwounds.

 When we wonder about the strength of the hammer and its ability to inflict significant wounds to the skin or fractures to the skull, then we need to remember that many variables are involved, and unless we do hitting tests with the actual hammer on Inge’s skull, we cannot say for sure that it would not be strong enough.
 Or even that it will be strong enough.
 We will never be able to do this experiment but we can ask ourselves some very basic and logical questions.